falkev/mlb-fa-predictor/README.md

 Directions to run:
 There isn't a need to run bbref.py since all of the csv files are present.
 Run randomforrest.py and XGBoost.py next.
 Then run predict_single_year and multi year.
 After running those, the collab_filtering and shap files should be ran to gather all results.
 Technically, all of the results are already visible in the github in visualizations.
-There are a lot, and if we had more time we would have sorted it better (sorrry).
+There are a lot, and if we had more time we would have sorted it better (sorry).